Tourniquets 101

 Because of the severity of injury and loss of life that can occur, everyone should be educated on proper tourniquet application before using one in an emergency.
 Nurses in the emergency or trauma setting, including out-of-hospital areas, should advocate for tourniquets in their workplace if they are not there and receive proper education.

-While most of the tourniquets are placed in the prehospital setting, it is always possible that they may need to be applied during the initial resuscitation phase in the emergency/trauma room.
-If the patient undergoes elective surgery, a tourniquet may be used by the surgeon and their team in a controlled environment.
+While most tourniquets are used in the prehospital setting, it is always possible that they may need to be applied during the initial resuscitation phase in the emergency/trauma room.
+If the patient undergoes elective surgery, the surgeon and their team may use a tourniquet in a controlled environment.

 Any patient who is actively hemorrhaging in one or more of their extremities is a candidate for a tourniquet.
 Patients should be educated on the device’s potential risks; however, this may be a decision made by providers due to the other injuries a patient may have that prevent them from giving informed consent.